FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 Rebuild the whole search index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is only needed if we changed something very significant to the way Vonk searches, like
+This is only needed if we changed something very significant to the way Firely Server searches, like

 *	The way values are extracted for all or many searchparameters.
-*	The structure in which Vonk stores the search index.
+*	The structure in which Firely Server stores the search index.

 To re-index all resources for all search parameters, use: